Sign in

 EN

-A European standard of power quality that defines limit values for supply voltage and other characteristics.
+A European power quality standard that stipulates limit values for supply voltage and additional characteristics.

 IEEE